 The long-term goal of our studies is to discover novel factors and associated pathways that are important in development of hematologic diseases and ultimately be of therapeutic and prognostic value.

 Sidinh Luc was recruited to Karolinska Institutet in 2017.
-Her graduate studies were done at Lund University, Sweden and University of Oxford, UK, and she received a Ph.D. degree in Stem Cell Biology from Lund University, Sweden, 2011.
-After graduate school she continued her research studies as a postdoctoral fellow at Boston Children’s Hospital/Dana-Farber Cancer Institute/Harvard Medical School in Boston (2011-2016), before returning to Sweden to start her own research group.
+Her graduate studies were done at Lund University, Sweden and University of Oxford, UK.
+She received a Ph.D. degree in Stem Cell Biology from Lund University, Sweden in 2011.
+After Graduate School she continued her research studies as a Postdoctoral fellow at the Boston Children’s Hospital/Dana-Farber Cancer Institute/Harvard Medical School in Boston (2011-2016), before returning to Sweden to start her own research group.